-Frank's father was proprietor of the well-known "Hanshaw & Bro." store on the Main Street of Grafton, and Frank may have been groomed as a child to someday succeed his father.
+Frank's father was proprietor of the well-known "Hanshaw & Bro." store on the Main Street of Grafton, and the son may have been groomed from childhood to someday succeed him.

 Mary was the daughter of John and Mary Elizabeth (Gregory) McCoy, and grew up in the industrial Braddock section of Pittsburgh, where her father had labored in the Edgar Thomson plant of the mighty Carnegie Steel Co., later to become part of United States Steel Corporation.
 Mary's father had emigrated from Ireland in 1870, and had two other children besides Mary -- Peter McCoy and Frank McCoy.

 The Hanshaws went on to have three children -- George Hanshaw Sr., Catherine "Annette" (Hanshaw) Rose Kurtin and Frank Wayne Hanshaw Jr. They followed the religious faith of Mary's heritage of Roman Catholicism.